ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 # "paying attention in a particular way: on purpose, in the present moment, and non-judgmentally."

-This is a concise definition, and a good one so long as one appreciates the richness of the contemplative practices and features of mindfulness or *sati* outlined above.
+This is a concise definition, and a good one so long as one appreciates the richness of the contemplative practices and features of mindfulness or *sati* touched upon above.

 Indeed, mindfulness is a skill that takes practice to cultivate and integrate into one's life.
 Why?
 Let's consider the different parts of the definition…